KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 	QbE subquery view.

-You can easily add fields and return to the main query clicking on **MAIN** link in the query editor toolbar.
+You can easily add fields and return to the main query clicking on the **MAIN** link in the query editor toolbar.

 To use the subquery inside the main query, simply choose **Subquery** from *Target type* and set the *Condition* to (**IN** or **NOT IN**).